thecomeonman/PredictingTransferSuccesses/README.md

 ## Model Evaluation

-One way to measure the quality of the calibration is to evaluate the difference in conversion factors on various paths between the same leagues, for eg. how different is the value of the Ligue 1 to EPL conversion factor compared to the Ligue 1 to La Liga conversion factor
-\* La Liga to EPL conversion factor.
+One way to measure the quality of the calibration is to evaluate the difference in conversion factors on various ways of moving between the same leagues, which I’ll call transfer chains from here on.
+For eg. how different is the value of the Ligue 1 to EPL conversion factor compared to the Ligue 1 to La Liga conversion factor \* La Liga to EPL conversion factor.
 A well calibrated model should have a very low difference between the two.

 Another way to measure the quality of the calibration is to evaluate how far the calibrated conversion factors are from the observed median